theyosh/TerrariumPI/README.md

 ## Updating

 This updating is based on that the software is installed with the steps in the Installation above.
 When updating between release versions it will take more time due to database updates and cleanups.
 This can be seen in the logfile.

+### Docker

+Stop the running container and pull the new image.
+Then you can start the container again.

+### Manual

 1. Get a working Raspberry Pi and login as user 'pi' \
    `ssh pi@[raspberry_ip]`